-ced by a battery for a hybrid or full electric ccording to the Boston Consulting Group, by 2030, electric cars and vehicle cost US\$700, by 2017 the cost was trucks will compose 25% of the gloreduced to US\$150 and, by 2030, it will cost bal vehicle fleet and represent 50-60% of no more than US\$90. new vehicle sales.
-The BCG also estimates that the electrification of infrastructure will We already have a wide range of applications produce an added value of US\$3-10 billion for the mobility of the future: interconnected for medium-sized utility companies (2-3 milvehicles, self-driving vehicles, electric vehilion clients).
-In fact, utilities will become the cles, remote diagnostics systems, remote control systems, artificial intelligence, smart main partners of governments and automotive producers in this new entrepreneurial grids, vehicle-to-grid, car sharing, V2V comchallenge addressing the upgrade of electric munications and smart home integration.
-In charging infrastructure and smart sensors addition to these technological aspects, many to avoid surcharges, as well as new tariff of our daily habits will change in the coming plans and promotions to incentivize the years, too.
-According to a report by Goldman use of EVs.
-While in 2009 each kWh produ-Sachs, urban populations will increase by
+ccording to the Boston Consulting Group, by 2030, electric cars and trucks will compose 25% of the global vehicle fleet and represent 50-60% of new vehicle sales.
+The BCG also estimates that the electrification of infrastructure will produce an added value of US\$3-10 billion for medium-sized utility companies (2-3 million clients).
+In fact, utilities will become the main partners of governments and automotive producers in this new entrepreneurial challenge addressing the upgrade of electric charging infrastructure and smart sensors to avoid surcharges, as well as new tariff plans and promotions to incentivize the use of EVs.
+While in 2009 each kWh produced by a battery for a hybrid or full electric vehicle cost US\$700, by 2017 the cost was reduced to US\$150 and, by 2030, it will cost no more than US\$90.